Battle of Hill 731: The battle

 The Italian attack, observed by Italian dictator Benito Mussolini in person, was launched on 9 March with a heavy artillery barrage and air bombardment; on the main sector, held by the Greek 1st Division, over 100,000 shells were dropped on a 6 km front.
 Despite repeated assaults and heavy shelling that dug up the soil, the defenders of Hill 731 held during 9–15 March.
 With the support of the Greek artillery, they managed to take advantage of the terrain and launch counterattacks.
 Greek riflemen charged at the oncoming Italians with fixed bayonets, under the cover of dense smoke.
 Dimitrios Kaslas, after the bombardment gave an order for every soldier to stand his ground no matter what, and promised to personally shoot and kill anyone trying to retreat.

 A flanking manoeuvre by the Blackshirts of the 26th Legion on 11 March ended in Italian defeat.
 In the afternoon of the 12 March, the Greeks reinforced the defending units with the entire 19th Regiment of the 4th Division; Hill 731 was now defended by the III/19 Battalion under the command of Captain Panagiotis Koutridis.
 On the night of 12 March, the Italians withdrew the exhausted Puglie Division and replaced it with the Bari Division.
 The Italian offensive halted between 16–18 March, allowing the Greeks to bring reserves forward and begin a gradual reshuffle of their line, relieving the 1st Division with the 17th.
-The Italian offensive resumed on 19 March with another attack of the Siena Division on Height 731 (the 18th thus far).
+The Italian offensive resumed on 19 March with another attack of the Siena Division on Hill 731 (the 18th thus far).
 Supported by four M13/40 tanks and an Arditi assault unit from the Siena Division, the Italians seized a portion of Hill 731 but were soon pushed back by a Greek counter-attack.
 Attacks, preceded by intense artillery bombardments, followed daily until 24 March, without achieving any result.
 Mussolini was forced to admit that the result of the Italian offensive was zero, and the Italian offensive was terminated on 24 March.